umanovskis/baremetal-arm/doc/02_first_boot.md

 qemu-system-arm -M vexpress-a9 -m 32M -no-reboot -nographic -monitor telnet:127.0.0.1:1234,server,nowait
 ```

-It should take some time as the QEMU machine spins up, after which it should crash with an error message.
+The QEMU machine will spin up, briefly seem to do nothing, and then crash with an error message.
 The crash is to be expected - we did not provide any executable to run so of course our emulated system cannot accomplish anything.
 For documenation of the QEMU command line, you can check `man qemu-doc` and online, but let's go through the command we used and break it down into parts.

 * `-M vexpress-a9`.
 The `-M` switch selects the specific machine to be emulated.
 The [ARM Versatile Express](http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.subset.boards.express/index.html) is an ARM platform intended for prototyping and testing.
 Hardware boards with the Versatile Express platform exist, and the platform is also a common choice for testing with emulation.
 The `vexpress-a9` variant has the Cortex A9 CPU, which powers a wide variety of embedded devices that perform computationally-intensive tasks.